saecki/zig-grep/paper/paper.typ

 I was not able to find a github issue or a pull request related to this bug, but my best guess is that the enum was somehow truncated to two bits, which would strip the topmost bit of the `IgnoreCase` variant represented as `0b100`, resulting in `0b00` which corresponds to `Hidden`.

 = Conclusion
+While having several constructs that make it easier to write memory safe code than C, like optional types, `defer` statements, or a slice type with a length field, Zig is still a unsafe language regarding memory management.
+Compared to managed languages with garbage collectors or Rust that has hard rules in place to avoid double frees, data races, and to some degree memory leaks, a program written in Zig still places a burden on the programmer to avoid memory related bugs.

+But this is done for a reason, Zig allows competent programmers to write high performance code while taking full control of the system.
+It does so while being more ergonomic than C and being less constraining than Rust.

 = Bibliography
 #bibliography(